 Challenging Domestic Violence Charges in Nashville, Brentwood, Mount Juliet & Franklin, TN

 The courts take domestic violence charges seriously, and you should, too.
 Your only chance of avoiding a conviction and maximum penalties is to have a skilled lawyer mount a robust defense on your behalf.
-At May McKinney, we are dedicated to preserving our clients’ rights and interests, no matter the charge or the circumstances surrounding their cases.
+At May McKinney, our Nashville domestic violence lawyers are dedicated to preserving our clients’ rights and interests, no matter the charge or the circumstances surrounding their cases.
 With nearly 80 years of collective legal experience, we are positioned to deliver strategic, competent criminal defense counsel.

 Call a Nashville domestic violence attorney at (615) 265-6383 to arrange a confidential review of your case.

 “Rob McKinney did an exceptional job!
 Not only did he get the best outcome possible for my case, he had skilled knowledge to answer ...”- Very Satisfied Client